European Central Bank - eurosystem

 Complementary cost-benefit assessment for the Integrated Reporting Framework

 Between 2020 and 2021, the European System of Central Banks carried out a cost-benefit assessment on the Integrated Reporting Framework (IReF).
-Since then, several aspects have been identified that would be useful for drafting the IReF regulation, requiring an additional assessment by the banking industry and other stakeholders.
+Since then, further aspects that would be worth considering when drafting the IReF Regulation have been identified.
+An additional assessment by the banking industry and other stakeholders was therefore needed.

-For example, further information is required on the possibility of integrating country-specific requirements that are common across the euro area into IReF.
-Closer alignment between IReF and FINREP solo reporting may also be beneficial for both reporting agents and authorities.
+For example, further information is needed on the possibility of integrating country-specific requirements that are common across the euro area into IReF.
+Closer alignment between IReF and the ECB Regulation on reporting of supervisory financial information (FINREP solo reporting) may also be beneficial for both reporting agents and authorities.

-To collect this additional information the ECB launched a complementary cost-benefit assessment.
-The survey was carried out between 5 May 2023 and 31 July 2023.
-Publication of the results is expected by the end of 2023.
+To collect this additional information, the ECB launched a complementary cost-benefit assessment (complementary CBA) that was carried out between 5 May 2023 and 31 July 2023.

-The national central banks of the Eurosystem and Sveriges Riksbank selected representative national respondents to ensure a minimum coverage of 80% of their domestic banks in terms of total assets and include institutions of all sizes and types.
+The national central banks of the Eurosystem, along with Sveriges Riksbank, selected representative national respondents so as to ensure a minimum coverage of 80% of their domestic banks in terms of total assets and include institutions of all sizes and types.

 Additionally, any credit institution and deposit-taking corporation other than credit institutions resident in a participating country could express an interest in completing the questionnaire.

-The results of the survey are expected to be published by the end of 2023.
+Two further reports with the results from the analysis of the other topics covered in the complementary CBA are expected to be published by the end of March 2024.